solana-foundation/solana-improvement-documents/proposals/0016-simd-application-fees.md

     pub owner: Pubkey,              // size = 32, align = 1, offset = 32
     /// this account's data contains a loaded program (and is now read-only) pub executable: bool,           // size = 1, align = 1, offset = 64
+    /// this account's has application fees, if true value of the application fees is rent_epoch_or_application_fees
-    pub has_application_fees: bool  // size = 1, align = 1, offset = 65
+    /// if true the account is rent free pub has_application_fees: bool  // size = 1, align = 1, offset = 65
-    pub disable_read_locks: bool    // size = 1, align = 1, offset = 66
+    /// transactions cannot take read lock on this account.
+They have to take write locks. pub disable_read_locks: bool    // size = 1, align = 1, offset = 66
     /// the epoch at which this account will next owe rent pub rent_epoch_or_application_fees: Epoch, // size = 8, align = 8, offset = 72